Hosea Kutako International Airport: History

 In December 2017 Hosea Kutako International Airport (HKIA), Namibia's flagship airport, hosted officials from the Airport Council International (ACI) APEX partners from the Dublin Airport Authority, Airports Company South Africa, Office National des Aéroports of Morocco, Ghana Airports Company and Airports of Mauritius Company, aiming to establish commitment and ultimately confirm a declaration of ACI APEX Safety Peer-review Programme with the Namibia Airports Company (NAC).

 On 10 January 2018, the Namibian Civil Aviation Authority launched the implementation of Africa's first centralised aeronautical database.
 This technology (Africa-Aeronautical Database or A-CAD), will allow flight planners the option of operating at the press of a button by using various mobile devices and follows the requirements of the International Civil Aviation Organization (ICAO).
 Kenya Airways in May 2021 signed an interline agreement with South African airline, Airlink, to connect passengers from Nairobi via Johannesburg and Cape Town to Windhoek.

 The airport handled 1,681,336 passengers in 2019.

 Although Hosea Kutako International Airport is the main airport for international flights to and from Namibia, few domestic flights originate at Hosea Kutako International Airport as those are predominantly handled at the smaller Windhoek Eros Airport, about 4,7 km (2,92 mi) south of Windhoek's central business district.
 In September 2019, UPS Airlines announced that the company is adding Namibia to its global air-cargo network.

 The airport is operated by Namibia Airports Company.

 On 11 February 2021, Air Namibia which maintained its home base and hub at the airport, ceased all operations.

 In November 2021, Westair Namibia, the parent company of FlyWestair, rebranded to FlyNamibia.

 In October 2023 Turkish Airlines added Windhoek to their list of future African destinations.South African Airways resumed its post-Covid operation between Johannesburg and Windhoek with daily doubles in December 2022.
 The airline plans to add thrice daily flights to increase capacity between Windhoek and Johannesburg as of October 2024.
-In late 2024 Air Botswana widens its regional capacity with flights to Windhoek from three of its main centers, Gaborone, Maun and Kasane.
+In late 2024 Air Botswana widens its regional capacity with flights to Windhoek from three of its main centres, Gaborone, Maun and Kasane.
 Zurich-based Edelweiss Air has established a direct route to Windhoek commencing June 2026.
 In December 2025 FlyNamibia signed an interline agreement with Fastjet Zimbabwe linking flights from Windhoek to Harare via Victoria Falls.